jwdink/ETML/README.md

 ### Eye-Tracker Data

 You can get data from the EDF files, just like any other Eyelink experiment, using Dataviewer.
-Note that all timestamps--both those made by EyeLink for gaze data, and those made by ETML for keypresses, stim-presentaiton, etc.--are relative to the beginning of the recording on that trial.
+Note that all timestamps--both those made by EyeLink for gaze data, and those made by ETML for keypresses, stim-presentation, etc.--are relative to the beginning of the recording on that trial.
 The columns 'StimStartMS' and 'StimStopMS' should therefore allow you to easily derive a 'TimeInTrial' column.
 For example, in R:

 ```
 library('dplyr')